NoOrientationProgramming/code-orb/README.md

 ### Overall Debugging Structure

-This repository provides the `SingleWireTransfering() Gateway` highlighted in green.
+This repository provides the `SingleWireTransfering() Gateway` highlighted in orange.
 Check out the [application](https://github.com/NoOrientationProgramming/hello-world-stm32) for the microcontroller as well!

 <p align="center">
   <kbd>